Horn of Africa – Ethiopia and Somaliland – Autumn 2019

 - Ground transport

-- Three internal flights (Addis to Mekele / Axum to Addis Ababa / Addis Ababa to Dire Dawa)
+- Three internal flights (Addis Ababa to Mekele / Mekele to Addis Ababa / Addis Ababa to Dire Dawa)

 - International flight from Hargeisa to Addis Ababa (or Hargeisa to Mogadishu if the guest is joining the Mogadishu add-on)